cookiecutter/cookiecutter-django/docs/2-local-development/developing-locally-docker.rst

 Django-RQ (Optional Task Queue)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you selected ``use_rq`` during project initialization, you can use Django-RQ with Valkey for background task processing.
+If you selected ``use_django_rq`` during project initialization, you can use Django-RQ with Valkey for background task processing.

 **Services included:**